15 Best Things To Do In (And Near) Siem Reap, Cambodia

 There’s no better way to spend a few hours in the afternoon than taking a Cambodian pottery class where you can learn some new skills and support local artists.

-This is a fun and relaxing experience where you can learn traditional pottery making techniques from local artists who are friendly and eager to help.
+This is a fun and relaxing experience where you can learn traditional pottery-making techniques from local artists who are friendly and eager to help.

 Not only is this a great way to spend a few hours in Siem Reap, but leaves you with a souvenir!
 Just make sure you book this experience on the earlier side of your trip as your pottery will be ready for pickup the following day.

 Book It: Cambodian Pottery Class In Siem Reap: Learn to make 5 different pieces of pottery, one of which you can take home!
-This class is done under the guide of a local artist who teaches you traditional techniques in pottery making as well Khmer designs using carving tools.
+This class is done under the guidance of a local artist who teaches you traditional techniques in pottery making as well as Khmer designs using carving tools.
 Your pottery will be ready for pickup the next day!

 Visit The Floating Villages